kubernetes-sigs/cluster-api-provider-ibmcloud/docs/book/src/topics/powervs/creating-a-cluster.md

 2. Use clusterctl to render the yaml through templates and deploy the cluster

+    **Note:** To deploy workload cluster with Power VS cloud controller manager which is currently in experimental stage follow [these](/topics/powervs/external-cloud-provider.html) steps.

     **Note:** the `IBMPOWERVS_IMAGE_ID` value below should reflect the ID of the custom qcow2 image, the `kubernetes-version` value below should reflect the kubernetes version of the custom qcow2 image.

     ```console